 A. We maintain records of all foam testing at Dyne.
 If you would like 24/7 access to all of your test results online, fill out the web access form.

 Q. Can I receive my results via email?
 Mail?

 A. We offer test reports via email or mail.
 When you fill out the return form, be sure to mark how the results should be sent to you.
 If you choose email, a PDF of the report will be sent.
-If you choose mail, a hard copy of the report and tank tags for any samples that passed will be sent (please note additional charge applies for sprinkler system tags.)
+If you choose mail, tags for any samples that pass will be sent (please note there is only 1 tag per job for sprinklers.)